tomjoht/tomjoht.github.io/_ai/prompt-engineering-for-tech-comm/prompt-engineering-task-decomposition.md

 You get the idea.
 If nodes have massive substructures, break them into smaller pieces for the AI to work with.
 This is especially useful if the diagram becomes quite large, putting a strain on your AI tool's memory capacity and input limits.
 How you might divide up the structure depends on the particular complexities and the limits of your tool.
 You can temporarily focus on building out these substructures piece by piece, working on isolated sections instead of attempting the entire diagram at once.

 Expect some refining of your instructions and possibly re-dos of earlier parts as the diagram grows.
 It's unlikely that you'll achieve a perfect, complex diagram on the first attempt.

-Don't assume that the generated diagram will be completely error-free.
-As the complexity grows, the chance of misinterpretations or omissions due to memory constraints increases.
-Carefully review the results and be prepared to iterate on different sections until the entire diagram accurately matches your source JSON.
+By making sure the first few iterations produce the results you want, and making any needed refinements in your prompt, the later iterations will be more accurate on the first try.

+I would keep going with this example, converting each element into a variable, then defining links for the variables, etc. However, I think the above sections have made the point about task decomposition without the need to carry this too far.

-With diagrams in particular, note that AI tools struggle to construct long vertical lines.
+With this diagram example, note that AI tools struggle to construct long vertical lines.
 In Visual Studio Code, there's a trick to adding these.
-Select one area, then press Shift+Option to select another without losing the first selection.
+Select one area, then press Shift+Option (on a Mac) to select another area without losing the first selection.
 The result will highlight all the space between the two selections.

-I would keep going with this example, converting each element into a variable, then defining links for the variables, etc. However, I think the above sections have made the point about task decomposition without the need to carry this too far.

 ## From complex diagrams to complex essays